DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeMap/1 Configuration/idField.md

         ]
     };

 Note that in this data source, objects that have children have the *"id"* field whose value is unique.
 Their children have the *"parent"* field pointing at the parent's ID.
-The *"id"* and *"parent"* fields can have other names, but in any case, they must be assigned to the **idField** and [parentField](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/1%20Configuration/parentField.md '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#parentField') options.
+The *"id"* and *"parent"* fields can have other names, but in any case, they must be assigned to the **idField** and [parentField](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/1%20Configuration/parentField.md '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#parentField') properties.

     <!--JavaScript-->var treeMapOptions = {
         // ...